What are the responsibilities and job description for the Small Business Development Specialist position at Broward County Government?

 Preferences

-Master's degree in business, public administration, economics or urban planning
+- Master's degree or higher in business, public administration, economics or urban planning.

-Considerable experience working with public or private sector procurement processes, including services to vendors or vendor support, to encourage inclusion of small businesses and reduction of barriers, in public sector contracting
+- Three (3) or more years of experience working with public or private sector procurement processes, including services to vendors or vendor support

-Extensive experience providing technical assistance to project managers, division directors, prospective County vendors, small businesses, and the general public regarding regulations, and programs to assist small businesses
+- Five (5) years of experience providing technical assistance to project manager, division director, prospective County vendors, small businesses, and the general public regarding regulations and programs to assist small businesses

 The functions listed below are those that represent the majority of the time spent working in this class.
 Management may assign additional functions related to the type of work of the job as necessary.